tsqllint/tsqllint/README.md

 # lint a single file
 tsqllint --files test.sql

-# lint a list of files (must be seperated by comma)
+# lint a list of files and directories (must be seperated by comma)
-tsqllint --files "test_one.sql, test_two.sql"
+tsqllint --files "test_one.sql, test_two.sql, c:\database_scripts"

-# lint all .sql filed in a directory
+# lint all files in a directory
 tsqllint --files "c:\database_scripts"

 # display usage hints